 Through the numerous moves between dorms and apartments in the past few years, I've curated a mental list of things that are essential for me to turn a space into a home.
 My two favorite things are the inspiration wall and accessory corner.
 You would find some version of both if you were to visit all the places I've lived at.
 Like me, both of these are always changing.
 Each time I move, some bits get left behind while some pieces becomes part of the family.

 One of the first things I do when I move into a new space is to put up my inspiration wall.
-I’ve always had the habit of collecting tickets and pamphlets with nice graphics.
+I've always had the habit of collecting tickets and pamphlets with nice graphics.
 I also take photos everywhere I go.
-The main purpose of the inspiration wall is actually to provide a space to exhibit the physical reminders of places I’ve been or experiences I’ve had.
-It’s a lot like the world map wall decal but in a collage form (and the best part is that it’s free).
-Not everyone will have a large space available for this, another ideas of achieving the same goal is use a digital photo frame, like the ones from AURA.
-Another idea is to put the collage on spaces you’re already using.
+The main purpose of the inspiration wall is actually to provide a space to exhibit the physical reminders of places I've been or experiences I've had.
+It's a lot like the world map wall decal but in a collage form (and the best part is that it's free).
+Not everyone will have a large space available for this, another ideas of achieving the same goal is use an electronic photo frame, like the ones from AURA.
+Another idea is to put the collage on spaces you're already using.
 For example, DIY photo magnets (putting magnetic tape onto photos from Polaroids or regular prints) and arrange them on fridge doors or other magnetic surfaces.

 The accessory corner is a space filled with things that brings me joy and use daily.
 It brightens up my day every morning when I reach for my perfume or a pair of earrings.
 Currently, this is located on top of my dresser but at the previous apartment, it was a shelf in the bookcase.
 Having a space filled with things you love can really help make place feel like home.